 “Five years!” is something you’ll regularly hear celebrated by cancer survivors.
-To reach this landmark half-decade of remission is generally considered a good indicator that you have a high chance to remain cancer free for the rest of your life (unless you’re still smoking, eating paint chips or working at a nuclear power plant).
+To reach this landmark half-decade of remission is generally considered a good indicator you have a high chance to remain cancer free for the rest of your life (unless you’re still smoking, eating paint chips or working at a nuclear power plant).

-At some point this spring I realized that five years had passed since I’d had any indication of cancer in my body.
+At some point this spring I realized five years had passed since I’d had any indication of cancer in my body.

 As much as I am grateful and hopeful and excited by that… the moment really just passed without any fanfare or even so much as a high-five.